georgebonnr/bug/README.md

 ### Usage Tips:

-- You can pass a variable in as an argument to the 'a' param if you're impatient and just want to use this like a beefy console.log
+- You can pass a variable in as an argument to the debugger expression if you're impatient and just want to use this like a beefy console.log
 - If you don't care about inspecting the line of code *directly after* your debugger expression before it runs, just `step over` twice to be on your merry way (same as a debugger statement)
 - If you do care about inspecting the very next line of code, then the best way to replicate the behavior of a debugger statement is:
     1. Go *back up* one level in the call stack: <img src="https://www.evernote.com/l/APQCtx8eN-RPvq1tB_TJxeEqej1MrEobYOQB/image.png" width="210" height="52"> (you can now see your function's scope and can inspect local vars)